nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A patient **MUST** have a non-empty NAME and a valid IC at the very least.
 Failure to include these details may result in an error.
+- A person can either be a doctor or a patient, but not both.
+Hence, if the patient's IC is already in the app as a doctor, it may result in an error.
 - Phone Numbers and Emails have to be in a valid format.
     - PHONE_NUMBER must have at least 3 digits
     - EMAIL must contain email domain (eg. `@gmail.com`).